secretprojectteam/discord-bot-token-id-thing/README.md

 We are looking for a discord bot to render a token's image on the command of `!view <tokenId>` This bot should be written in Node.Js.

-Please do not hard-code your API key.
+Please do not hard-code your API key. use `process.env.DISCORD_BOT_KEY`

 This request has come from the community.